Federal Unemployment Tax Act (FUTA) Tax Increases on Wages Employers Paid in 2016

-On June 29, 2015, Governor Jerry Brown submitted an application to the United States Secretary of Labor requesting this waiver for the additional 1.5 percent credit reduction “benefit cost ratio (BCR) add-on,” which would be in addition to the 1.5 percent reduction for 2015.
+On June 29, 2016, Governor Jerry Brown submitted an application to the United States Secretary of Labor requesting this waiver for the additional 0.4 percent credit reduction “benefit cost ratio (BCR) add-on."

-Because California’s request for waiver of the BCR Add-on for 2015 was granted on November 10, 2015, employers will not be subject to the additional 1.5 percent FUTA tax credit reduction, and California’s final 2016 FUTA credit reduction will remain at 1.8 percent.
+Because California’s request for waiver of the BCR Add-on for 2016 was granted on November 10, 2016, employers will not be subject to the additional 0.4 percent FUTA tax credit reduction, and California’s final 2016 FUTA credit reduction will remain at 1.8 percent.